 Dog owners in New Jersey could be liable in a civil lawsuit if their animals hurt someone—but they may have legal defenses.

-When can Texas dog owners be on the legal hook for injuries caused by their animals?
+When can Texas dog owners face lawsuits or criminal charges over injuries caused by their pets?